 Some people prefer scented

-There are so many different formulas and scents that there’s sure to be an Earthbath shampoo perfect for you and your dog.
 Our top pick, the Oatmeal and Aloe formula, is a good place to start.
 It’s fragrance-free with colloidal oatmeal and organic aloe vera—a combo that’s particularly effective for dry, itchy, and flaky skin.
-Like all Earthbath products, it’s made without parabens, sulfates, phthalates, gluten and synthetic dyes.
+Like all Earthbath products, it’s made without parabens, sulfates, phthalates, gluten, and synthetic dyes.
 All items are cruelty-free and made in the United States.

-Ask Earthbath fans and so many of them will have a favorite shampoo ranging from deodorizing to hot spot relief, shed control to conditioning.
+Earthbath is an excellent brand for trying out different formulas, since they offer a wide range of shampoos, from deodorizing to hot spot relief, shed control to conditioning.
 Natural scents include mango, peppermint, vanilla, and lavender.
 There’s also a popular vanilla and almond version of this oatmeal and aloe shampoo if you want something with a little scent.

-Earthbath products are guaranteed so if you aren’t happy with the bath time results, they’ll refund your money.
+Earthbath products have a satisfaction guarantee too, so if you aren’t happy with the bath time results you can get a refund.

 4-Legger Organic Dog Shampoo